katiehuangx/8-Week-SQL-Challenge/Case Study #4 - Data Bank/B. Customer Transactions.md

 - 22.8% of customers move from a positive balance (refer: closing_balance) in the first month to a negative balance (refer: next_balance) in the second month.

 ***

+Thank you for reading.
+Do give me a 🌟 if you like this repo! 🙆🏻‍♀️